• Menu

 The United States Mint has been manufacturing money in Denver for nearly as long as the city has been around.
 The Mint is located at West Colfax Avenue and Delaware Street in downtown Denver.

 Denver was founded in 1859, a year after gold was first discovered in Colorado.
 On April 21, 1862, the Denver Mint was established.
 Once the gold was discovered, there needed to be a place to make amazing gold coins.
-Today, the Denver Mint makes coin dies, stores silver bullion and mints coins.
+Today, the Denver Mint makes coin dies, and stores silver bullion and mint coins.

 They share in producing the circulating coins with the Philadelphia Mint, which covers the eastern half of the country, while Denver takes care of the west.